 The U.S. is being maneuvered increasingly out of this equation, having drawn down its troop presence on the Continent significantly over the past decade.
 Its military forces, now stretched beyond reasonable limits, are involved in skirmishes on many fronts scattered around the world in addition to the Iraq and Afghanistan theaters.
 Increasing doubt about U.S. ability, let alone willingness, to fight Europe’s battles is forcing the EU’s hand militarily.

-Uncertain of the U.S. as an underwriter for European security, the EU is undergoing a sea change in respect to the mindset of its senior bureaucrats and politicians.
-Increasingly, calls are being made for the consolidation of a pan-European military force to defend EU interests.
+Uncertain of the U.S. as an underwriter for European security, the EU is undergoing a sea change in the mindset of its senior bureaucrats and politicians.
+Increasingly, these individuals are calling for the consolidation of a pan-European military force to defend EU interests.
 Germany is leading this call to arms; hence the current clash between EU President Merkel and Russian President Putin.

 Each knows that the situation in play is of historic proportions.
 Each is cognizant of the history of Germany and Russia having played this same game in the past, and the vast loss of life resulting from military clashes between the two.
 Neither currently wants to antagonize the other that far.
 Each wants a satisfactory political conclusion to their individual security interests so they can get on with the business of consolidating their respective empires unchallenged at the point where their imperial borders meet.

-The global disorder that has followed 9/11, which has witnessed a great weakening in the pride of U.S. power, will soon be replaced by a newly assertive order.
+The global disorder that has followed 9/11, which has included a great weakening in the pride of U.S. power, will soon be replaced by a newly assertive order.
 This will first require a temporary balance of power between the EU and Russia.
-It is inescapable that the further unification and empowering of a European superstate will be offset in Asia by an emerging massive power bloc incorporating greater Asia, Southeast Asia and the Indian subcontinent.
-Meanwhile, competition for the resources of Africa, Latin America and the Caribbean will continue between the leading nations of these power blocs, Germany, Russia and China.
-The oil-rich Middle East nations will be wooed by all, until the Islamist threat becomes such a pest that a militarized Europe reacts to deal with the challenge which the U.S. and Britain simply will not address.
-The Jerusalem plumb will be plucked by the rising Fourth Reich at the head of the European power bloc.
+The further unification and empowering of a European superstate will be offset in Asia by an emerging massive power bloc incorporating greater Asia, Southeast Asia and the Indian subcontinent.
+Meanwhile, competition for the resources of Africa, Latin America and the Caribbean will continue between the leading nations of these power blocs: Germany, Russia and China.
+The oil-rich Middle East nations will be wooed by all, until the Islamist threat becomes such a pest that a militarized Europe reacts to deal with the challenge that the U.S. and Britain simply will not address.
+The Jerusalem plum will be plucked by the rising Fourth Reich at the head of the European power bloc.

 And the catalyst that unleashes these events?